the-turing-way/the-turing-way/chapters/reproducible_environments.md

   - install packages that require specific versions of other packages, dependancies.
   - Useful to have different environments for different projects so that they don't go out of date! https://conda.io/docs/user-guide/tasks/manage-environments.html

-The pervasive use of computation for scientific discovery has ushered in a new type of scientific research process.
-Researchers, irrespective of scientific domain, routinely rely on large amounts of data, specialized computational infrastructure, and sophisticated analysis processes from which to test hypotheses and derive results.
-While scholarly research has evolved significantly over the past decade, the same cannot be said for the methods by which research processes are captured and disseminated.
-In fact, the primary method for dissemination – the scholarly publication –is largely unchanged since the advent of the scientific journal in the 1660’s.
-This disparity has led many to argue that the scholarly publication is no longer sufficient to verify, reproduce, and extend scientific results.
-Despite the increasing recognition of the need to share all aspects of the research process, scholarly publications today are often disconnected from the underlying analysis that produced the findings.